mendix/docs/content/en/docs/appstore/use-content/modules/genai/openai/_index.md

 In order to implement image generations into your Mendix application, you can use the microflows in the **USE_ME > Operations > ImageGenerations** folder.
 Currently, one microflow for image generations is exposed as a microflow action under the **OpenAI (Operations)** category in the **Toolbox** in Mendix Studio Pro.

-The microflow requires a specialized [Connection](/appstore/modules/genai/commons/#connection) of type [OpenAIConnection](#openaiconnection) that determines the model and endpoint to use, and it also requires optional [ImageOptions](/appstore/modules/genai/commons/#imageoptions-entity) to determine optional attributes like the height and width of the image.
+The microflow requires a specialized [Connection](/appstore/modules/genai/commons/#connection) of type `OpenAIConnection` that determines the model and endpoint to use, and it also requires optional [ImageOptions](/appstore/modules/genai/commons/#imageoptions-entity) to determine optional attributes like the height and width of the image.
 The `Response` for a single image can be processed using [Get Generated Image (Single)](/appstore/modules/genai/commons/#image-get-single) to store the image in your custom `Image` entity.

-For technical details, see the [Technical Reference](#image-generations-technical) section.
+For technical details, see the documentation on the microflow in the **USE_ME > Operations > ImageGenerations** folder in Studio Pro.

 * For an OpenAI API configuration, the desired model must be specified for every call with the `Model` attribute in the [Connection](/appstore/modules/genai/commons/#connection).
 * For the Azure OpenAI configuration, the model is already determined by the deployment in the [Azure OpenAI portal](https://oai.azure.com/portal).
 Any model explicitly specified will be ignored and hence can be left empty.